DEFRA/software-development-standards/guides/unmanaged_devices.md

  - devices may not have the necessary connectivity options for external equipment

 Additional equipment or guidance can be provided by your line manager.

+#### Fix any faults
+If your device develops any hardware faults it could represent a safety or security issue.

+These devices are not managed by the normal corporate IT support functions so you should contact your line manager immediately to have any faults fixed.

+It may be possible to get certain repairs done under warranty, which could involve contacting the support desk or our equipment suppliers, but even so you should still speak to your line manager first.

 #### Backup and secure data
 Using unmanaged devices often requires the creation of data outside of our secure, corporate repositories.